Cook County Board Pres. Preckwinkle visits Cradles to Crayons' main warehouse

-CHICAGO (WLS) -- Cook County Board President Toni Preckwinkle planned to visit Cradles to Crayons' main warehouse on Chicago's Northwest Side Friday morning.
+CHICAGO (WLS) -- Cook County Board President Toni Preckwinkle visited Cradles to Crayons' main warehouse on Chicago's Northwest Side Friday morning.

-Housing Authority of Cook County Executive Director Richard J. Monocchio will join Preckwinkle in a tour of the Avondale facility at 11 a.m.
-Cradles to Crayons Executive Director Shoshana Buchholz-Miller will lead the tour.
+Housing Authority of Cook County Executive Director Richard J. Monocchio joined Preckwinkle in a tour of the Avondale facility at 11 a.m.
+Cradles to Crayons Executive Director Shoshana Buchholz-Miller led the tour.

 Since its establishment, Cradles to Crayons has served more than 35,000 Chicagoland children through its weekly distributions to service partners, according to its website.